GibsonSantos/E-commerce/README.md

 **Warning: This Project is in Development**

-## How to Install and Run the Project
+## How to Install and Run the Projectt

 1. ``` git clone github.com/GibsonSantos/E-commerce.git ```
 2. ``` docker-compose exec app composer install ```